cartoonclouds/email-normaliser/README.md

 🏗️ **Centralized Types**: All TypeScript types consolidated in a single, maintainable location
 🛠️ **Robust Testing**: Advanced mock strategies for complex third-party integrations

+## Browser Support

+The distributed bundles target **ES2018** to ensure compatibility with the latest stable releases of Chrome, Edge, Firefox, and Safari on desktop and mobile.
+A `browserslist` entry (`>0.5%, last 2 versions, Firefox ESR, not dead`) is included in `package.json` so downstream tooling (Autoprefixer, Babel, Vite, etc.) can automatically align CSS and polyfill decisions with the same set of evergreen browsers.
+No DOM APIs outside this support window are used; if you need to reach very old browsers, add polyfills for `CustomEvent` and `EventTarget` before registering the Vue directive.

 ## Installation

 ```bash